Mitt Romney: Relationship with Donald Trump

-Romney considered voting for the Libertarian ticket of former Republican governors Gary Johnson and Bill Weld (the latter, like Romney, also a former governor of Massachusetts), saying that he would "get to know Gary Johnson better and see if he's someone who I could end up voting for," adding that "if Bill Weld were at the top of the ticket, it would be very easy for me to vote for Bill Weld for president."
+Romney considered voting for the Libertarian ticket of former Republican governors Gary Johnson and Bill Weld (the latter, like Romney, also a former governor of Massachusetts), saying that he would "get to know Gary Johnson better and see if he's someone who I could end up voting for", adding that "if Bill Weld were at the top of the ticket, it would be very easy for me to vote for Bill Weld for president."
 In September, he called for Johnson to be included in the presidential debates and in October it emerged that Independent candidate Evan McMullin was using an email list of 2.5 million Romney supporters to raise money.
 McMullin's chief strategist said that it was purchased from Romney for President and that "we'll let other folks discuss what that may mean and certainly never speak for [Romney]."
 A spokeswoman for Romney said that the list had been "rented by several political candidates in the presidential primary, and by countless other political and commercial users in the time since the 2012 campaign" and Romney made no public comment on McMullin's candidacy.
 Romney and his wife cast early ballots in Utah, but he declined to say who he voted for.
 In May 2018, Romney revealed that he had cast a write-in vote for his wife Ann.

 After Trump won the election, Romney congratulated him by phone and on Twitter.
 On November 19, Romney met with him at the Trump National Golf Club in Bedminster, New Jersey, reportedly to discuss the position of Secretary of State, which ultimately went to Rex Tillerson.
 In February 2017, Romney said that Trump was "off to a very strong start" in fulfilling his campaign promises, although he had "no regrets" about his anti-Trump speech.
 The next year, Trump endorsed Romney's 2018 senate campaign.

-The two had a contentious relationship during Trump's presidency.
-Romney often condemned Trump's statements.
-Romney voted to convict Trump during his first impeachment, which involved the Trump–Ukraine scandal.
-He justified his vote by saying, "There is no question in my mind that were their names not Biden, the president would never have done what he did".
-Romney is the first senator to vote to remove a president of his own party from office.
-He voted to convict Trump again during the second impeachment for "incitement of insurrection" after Trump's involvement in the January 6 United States Capitol attack.
-Romney has said he will "absolutely not" support Trump for president in the future.